-Any farming or crofting business that has an active Business Reference Number, is Rural Payments and Services online registered, and has a flock/herd number (this indicates you are a Registered Keeper with Animal and Plant Health) can choose to undertake up to two interventions from the list below in each year of the Programme.
+Any farming or crofting business that has an active Business Reference Number, is Rural Payments and Services online registered (including bank account details), and has a flock/herd number (this indicates you are a Registered Keeper with Animal and Plant Health) can choose to undertake up to two interventions from the list below in each year of the Programme.
 Each intervention would attract a standard payment of £250.